On the fence about taking the CMA exam in 2022?

-- Register and sit for both Part 1 and Part 2 of the CMA exam
+- Register and sit for both CMA Exam Part 1 and CMA Exam Part 2

 There are stipulations to many of these requirements.
 For example, does your work experience qualify?

-For a full breakdown of all the CMA requirements check out my comprehensive post here: How To Become A CMA.
+For a full breakdown of all the CMA requirements check out my comprehensive post here: Certified Management Accountant Requirements.

 Step #2: Which IMA Membership Should I Pay?
 Student or Professional?

-There are essentially 4 different times of IMA memberships available and each have an annual fee:
+There are essentially 3 different types of IMA memberships available and each have an annual fee:

-- Professional – $220 – For individuals already in the finance/accounting field
+- Professional – $230 annually + one-time $15 fee – for individuals already in the finance/accounting field

-- Student – $39 – For students currently enrolled in college or university (recent graduates excluded)
+- Student – $39 for one year or $78 for two years – for students currently enrolled in college or university (recent graduates excluded)

 Choosing is relatively simple based on your status.
 Once you decide on a membership, pay your fee and that’s it.
 Easy!